About us

 OpenSlides Initiative and Team

 OpenSlides is more than just a software product.
-It is a vibrant initiative supported by a dedicated community.
-Our team is continuously working to improve the platform and integrate new features to meet the growing demands of our users.
+It is a vibrant initiative supported by a dedicated community of over 50 people.
+A key part of this is the professional development team at Intevation GmbH.
+In addition, a team with broad expertise ensures reliable operation, professional advice, and support.
+Our entire team is continuously working to improve the platform and integrate new features to meet the growing demands of our users.
 Our vision is to revolutionize digital collaboration in organizations and associations worldwide.

 Intevation as a service provider for OpenSlides